Born Rule and Logical Inference in Quantum Mechanics: Interpretations of Probability

-\paragraph*{Subjective Interpretation.} The second example is Dutch Book argument (DBA) \cite{deFinetti37}.
+The second example is Dutch Book argument (DBA) \cite{deFinetti37}.
 In DBA, we consider a bet on whether a given hypothesis (it rains tomorrow, for example) is true.
 If the hypothesis is true, then the bettor obtains the stake $S$.
 If it is not the case, he obtains nothing.
 Let us now suppose that the bettor pays the wager $qS$, where $q$ is called the betting quotient.
 Then the net payoff of the bet is $S-qS$ if the hypothesis is true, and $-qS$ otherwise.

-In \cite{deFinetti37}, de Finetti showed that the bookie can construct a set of the bets in such a way that the bettor always get the net loss, if the set of the betting quotients does not obey the conditions (\ref{Kol}): the fair betting quotients can be seen as the probability.
-See \cite{Caves02} for the proof.
+In \cite{deFinetti37}, de Finetti showed that the bookie can construct a set of the bets in such a way that the bettor always get the net loss, if the set of the betting quotients does not obey the conditions (\ref{Kol}).
+In other words, as far as the bettor is rational in the sense that he wish to avoid the net loss, his betting quotients have to obey the axioms of the probability theory: the fair betting quotients can be seen as the probability.
+See \cite{Gillies00, Caves02} for the proof on the mathematical relation between the fair betting quotients and the axioms of the probability.

 DBA leads to the subjective interpretation of the probability, since the betting quotients indicates how much the bettor feels the hypotheses true.
 The salient feature of DBA is that the bettor can freely determine his own betting quotients: In a bet, it is not necessary that all the participants of the bets have the same betting quotients.
 This implies that in the subjective interpretation we may assign several differenct probabilities (degree of belief) for the plausibility of a hypothesis by our own decision.